offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 ![touchscreen placement](h2s_front.drawio.svg)

-Along left-side of the UI are 5 options, each represented by an icon:
+Along the left side of the UI are 5 options, each represented by an icon:

 1. **[Home]**: Primary functions and readings (e.g., triggering prints, sensor readings, WiFi status, and statistics).
 2. **[Controls]**: Control panel for hardware settings (e.g., fan speed, nozzle and heatbed temperature, light, speed, and motion).